Isaiah Chapter 27

 “I will keep it night and day”: God’s future provisions for restored Israel will be complete.

 This speaks of the protection awarded to all the believers in Christ.
 He is our very present help.
 Water indicates the Spirit, and also, the Word.
-It is the Word of God which builds us up.
+It is the Word of God that builds us up.
 The Spirit is our Teacher and Guide.
 God’s protection is continuous.

 We are covered in the blood of Jesus and protected from the enemy.
 Our safety is in the LORD.